vmware/vic/doc/user_doc/vic_installation/deploy_vch_vcenter.md

      --user 'Administrator@vsphere.local'
      --password <i>vcenter_server_password</i>
      --bridge-network vic-bridge
+     --image-store <i>shared_datastore_name</i>
      --no-tlsverify
      --force
      </pre>

 The `vic-machine create` command in this example specifies the minimum information required to deploy a VCH to vCenter Server:

 - The address of the vCenter Server instance on which to deploy the VCH, in the `--target` option.
-- The vCenter Single Sign-On user and password in the `--user` and `--password` options.
-Note that the user name is wrapped in quotes, because it contains the `@` character.
-Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
 - The distributed port group named `vic-bridge`, for use as the container bridge network.
+- The name of the shared datastore to use as the image store, in which to store container images.
 - Disables the verification of clients that connect to this VCH by specifying the `--no-tlsverify` option.
 - Disables the verification of the vCenter Server certificate by specifying the `--force` option.

-Because the vCenter Server instance only has one datacenter, one cluster, one datastore, and uses the default VM Network network, `vic-machine create` automatically detects and uses these resources.
+Because the vCenter Server instance only has one datacenter and one cluster, and uses the default VM Network network, `vic-machine create` automatically detects and uses these resources.

 This example deploys a VCH with the default name `virtual-container-host`.